 Suggested Plan of Study

 It is important for students to take courses in the order specified as close as possible; all prerequisites and concurrent requirements must be observed.
-A typical B.S.A.E./B.S.M.E. degree program that completes degree requirements in five years is listed below.
+A typical B.S.A.E./B.S.M.E. degree program that completes degree requirements in four and a half years is listed below.

 First Year